kulvait/KCT_cbct/README.md

 LSQR algorithm was implemented according to https://doi.org/10.1002/nla.611

-CGLS algorithm as described in the proceedings of Fully3D conference 2021 Software Implementation of the Krylov Methods Based Reconstruction for the 3D Cone Beam CT Operator Poster and extendend absract can be also found in the publications directory
+CGLS algorithm with delayed residual computation as described in the proceedings of Fully3D conference 2021 Software Implementation of the Krylov Methods Based Reconstruction for the 3D Cone Beam CT Operator Poster and extendend absract can be found in the publications directory

-##Repositories
+## Repositories

 The KCT package is hosted on Bitbucket and GitHub